opensci/blog.opensci.info/plos.alm.fusion.tables.tutorial/Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

-# PLoS Article Level Metrics on Google Fusion Tables #
+# PLoS Article Level Metrics on Google Fusion Tables

-Google Fusion Tables is a free service that allows access through the web and an API to large uploaded datasets.
+Google Fusion Tables is a free service that allows access to large uploaded datasets through the web and through an API.

-### GFT ###
+## GFT
 * free
 * web access
 * api
 * datasets can be uploaded

-PLoS ALM
+## PLoS ALM
-    csv
+* csv
-    citations
+* citations
-    usage
+* usage
-        page views
+ * page views
-        downloads
+ * downloads
             by file type
                 pdf